Contact Us for a Free Consultation 714-721-4423

 Can I Refuse a Blood Test in California?

-The simple answer is yes.
-Keep in mind, however, that a refusal in California can have significant consequences.
-The same is true even if you are never convicted of an intoxicated driving offense in California because you will still be face DMV administrative penalties.
+The same is true even if you are never convicted of an intoxicated driving offense in California because you will still face DMV administrative penalties.
+Read About DMV Administrative Penalties

 When you get a driver's license and drive anywhere in California, you have implicitly implied to agree to obey the laws of California.
 Basically, by agreeing to obey the rules of the road, you also implicitly agree to chemical tests.
 However, the United States Supreme Court in Missouri v.
 McNeely (2013) 569 U.S. 141, transformed implied consent laws, holding you can withdraw your consent to a blood draw.